+Applies to: Tenured Faculty

+Period under review: Previous six years

-- Conducted every seven years following receipt of tenure, or following most recent promotion after receipt of tenure. - By November 1: faculty member notified of sustained performance evaluation scheduled for the spring semester. - By December 1: faculty member submits sustained performance evaluation documents to supervisor. - By January 15: supervisor submits summary report to faculty member.
-The faculty member has five days to provide a written response, if desired. - By January 21: faculty member's sustained performance evaluation documents and supervisor's summary report, along with faculty member's response, if any, forwarded to the PRC. - By February 21: PRC's report and supporting documents submitted to the dean with a copy to the faculty member.
-The faculty member has five days to provide a written response, if desired. - By March 15: Dean submits recommendation and supporting documents to the VPAA with a copy to the faculty member.
-The faculty member has five days to provide a written response, if desired. - By April 30: VPAA sends faculty member written notification of decision. - By May 6: A faculty member receiving an "unsatisfactory" sustained performance evaluation must begin development of a draft Performance Improvement Plan (PIP). - By September 30: for a faculty member receiving an "unsatisfactory" sustained performance evaluation, final PIP completed and signed
+Timeline: Conducted every seven years following receipt of tenure, or following most recent promotion after receipt of tenure.
+By November 1: faculty member notified of sustained performance evaluation scheduled for the spring semester.
+By December 1: faculty member submits sustained performance evaluation documents to supervisor.
+By January 15: supervisor submits summary report to faculty member.
+The faculty member has five days to provide a written response, if desired.
+By January 21: faculty member's sustained performance evaluation documents and supervisor's summary report, along with faculty member's response, if any, forwarded to the PRC.
+By February 21: PRC's report and supporting document submitted to the dean with a copy to the faculty member.
+The faculty member have five days to provide a written response, if desired.
+By March 15: Dean submits recommendation and supporting documents to the VPAA with a copy to the faculty member.
+The faculty member has five days to provide a written response, if desired.
+By April 30: VPAA sends faculty member written notification of decision.
+By May 6: A faculty member receiving an "unsatisfactory" sustained performance evaluation must begin development of a draft Performance Improvement Plan (PIP).
+By September 30: for a faculty member receiving an "unsatisfactory" sustained performance evaluation, final PIP completed and signed.

-- Faculty member, supervisor, and PRC.
-(See Article 10.3.C.(1) and (2)). - The faculty member may request in writing that a colleague assist the faculty member in the review process.
+Participants: Faculty member, supervisor, and PRC (see Article 10.3.C.(1)-(2)).
+The faculty member may request in writing that a colleague assist the faculty member in the review process.
 The colleague may examine all submitted material and may make a recommendation to the faculty member.
 Neither the faculty member nor the colleague participates in the PRC's final decision making.
+Process: The supervisor prepares a summary report containing their recommendation, as well as the rationale for this recommendation.
+Copies of the supervisor's report will be promptly furnished to the candidate, who shall have five days to attach a brief response, if are then forwarded to the unit's PRC.